The Holy Spirit

 Luke 2:25-26 KJV

-(25) And, behold, there was a man in Jerusalem, whose name was Simeon; and the same man was just and devout, waiting for the
+(25) And, behold, there was a man in Jerusalem, whose name was Simeon; and the same man was just and devout, waiting for the consolation of Israel: and the Holy Ghost

 (26) And it was revealed unto him by the Holy Ghost, that he should not see death, before he had seen the Lord's Christ.